JonathanC13/Jackie-Boy-pygame/readme.md

 <br>
 For this case, my solution was to create an additional flag for if the player is currently on a ramp and in combination with the player's current side collision states conduct a final final collision check at the end of the update cycle to correct the player's position on the ramp.

 On a final note, something personal, the reason I chose to make a video game is simply because I'm still attempting to 'determine' what I'd like to pursue.
 I have no requirement of salary, location, or title, I'd like a career that I'm proud of doing.
 Since I've never specialized in any field and I have no goals, I am truly lost.
-I read this quote recently and it's applicable, 'If a man knows not to which port he sails, no wind is favorable' - Seneca.
+I read this quote recently and it's applicable;<br>
+>*'If a man knows not to which port he sails, no wind is favorable'* - **Seneca.**

 ## <a name="game_exe"></a>Game exe
 You will find all the releases zipped in the \Releases folder.
 Simply download the desired zipped folder, unzip it, and then execute the shortcut file named 'JackieBoy'.